koenrane/KR-new-site/content/Deep causal transcoding.md

 # Application: Eliciting Capabilities in Password-Locked Models

-In the previous section, I showed how to use DCTs with minimal hyper-parameter tuning to jailbreak a robustly-trained version of Mistral-7B-Instruct-v2, showing how the lessons from my initial sample complexity experiments can generalize with minimal hyper-parameter tuning.
+In the previous section, I showed how to use DCTs with minimal hyper-parameter tuning to jailbreak a robustly trained version of Mistral-7B-Instruct-v2, showing how the lessons from my initial sample complexity experiments can generalize with minimal hyper-parameter tuning.

 To get a sense of how exponential DCTs with standard hyper-parameters might apply to another model/setting, I train an exponential DCT on a password-locked version of Deepseek-Math-7B trained by [Greenblatt et al. (2024)](https://arxiv.org/pdf/2405.19550).
 The model has been trained so that in the absence of a specific password, it emulates the answers of a much less capable model (Pythia-1B) on [MATH](https://arxiv.org/abs/2103.03874), scoring an accuracy of 3\% without the password, but 65\% with the password.